Urbanautti/eevee3/README.md

 ## 8.6.2019
 We are using [EV3 Python manual](https://sites.google.com/site/ev3devpython/learn_ev3_python/using-motors) as a useful resource.
-We have finally removed the old soundbyte files from the eevee brick We able to incorporated the infrared proximity sensor to the eevee chassis After a myriad of trial-and-error test runs we were able to get the the eevee robot to react and respond to obstacles.
+We have finally removed the old soundbyte files from the ev3 brick.
+We were able to incorporate the infrared proximity sensor to the eevee chassis.
+After a myriad of trial-and-error test runs, we were able to get the the eevee robot to react and respond to obstacles.

 Notes: Proximity of 40 is 30cm, the ev3 brick needs to be connected and visual code rebooted to make connection.

-Suggestions have been made to incorporate the pressure sensor for a "Secondary protocol program"
+Suggestions have been made to incorporate the pressure sensor for a "Secondary protocol program".

 ## 26.5.2019
 Both participants are at an equipoise with their python course